gRally/gRally.github.io/_pages/roadmap.md

 ### UI for VR
 <div id="container40" class="gRally-progress"></div>
 At the moment gRally is shipped with a working VR management, but the VR is basic.
-With this new step you can interact with the UI
+With this new step you can interact with the UI.

 ### Baitoni-Bondone
 <div id="container36" class="gRally-progress"></div>